-I am Lodoe Wangmo.
-I was born in Tibet.
-I grew up in a remote village in Tibet.
-Most of the clothes we wore were a hand stitched and I learned to do that from the elders and I always love doing that.
+Lodoe Wangmo was born in Tibet.
+She grew up in a remote village in Tibet.
+Most of the clothes they wore were in the village was hand stitched and she learned to do that from the elders.

-In the early 90s, I moved to India so that I could have the freedom to practice my religion freely, to have the basic human rights and to have the privilege to meet H.H the Dalai Lama and hear teachings from him.
+In the early 90s, she moved to India so that she could have the freedom to practice her religion freely, to have the basic human rights and to have the privilege to meet H.H the Dalai Lama and hear his teachings.

 In 2016, we moved to Australia hoping for a better livelihood and better future for my son and daughter.
 But moving in this country has been a very challenging as I never had the privilege of going to school and English not being my father tongue.